 Across the world, Covid-19 has triggered significant business disruption.
 Existing business continuity plans unearthed plenty of deficiencies.

 During the pandemic, a large part of the global workforce was suddenly required to work remotely.
 Stringent travel restrictions were imposed across countries.
-Remote working took employees away from the central offices and data centers that were at the center of DR/BC plans so far.
+Remote working took employees away from the central offices and data centers at the center of DR/BC plans.

-Internet, corporate networks, VPNs and cloud-resourcesall of these were under tremendous stress as employees accessed data remotely.
-In todays borderless world, customers, vendors and suppliers are spread across multiple geographies.
-Systems and network availability became more crucial than ever for organizations to ensure business continuity.
+Internet, corporate networks, VPNs, and cloud resources were all under tremendous stress as employees accessed data remotely.
+Customers, vendors, and suppliers are spread across multiple geographies in today’s borderless world.
+Systems and network availability have become more crucial for organizations to ensure business continuity.

 Work-from-home also resulted in a dramatic increase in ransomware attacks and other cybersecurity incidents due to distributed workforce.
-All of this and many unprecedented challenges have forced organizations to review their existing business continuity and disaster recovery plansboth from a short-term and long-term perspective.
+All of this and many unprecedented challenges have forced organizations to review their business continuity and disaster recovery plans from both a short-term and long-term perspective.

 There have been plenty of learnings for enterprises from a DR/BC point of view.
-For one, organizations have now realized that they need to have a DR plan that works in numerous unforeseen circumstanceswhat works for a tornado clearly doesnt work for a global pandemic!
+For one, organizations have now realized that they need a DR plan that works in numerous unforeseen circumstances—what works for a tornado doesn’t work for a global pandemic!